What are Thick Stair Treads

 Thick treads can custom made for both indoor and outdoor applications (depending on the species).
 Choose from thick treads in over 15 different wood species, including (Check out our modern stair tread visualizer):

 Check out our Wood Species Selection page for more information

 Stair treads for open concept designs and mono stringers

 Thick stair treads are chosen by designers because they can withstand a lifetime of wear.
-They’re used in open riser staircases of all kinds.
+They’re used in open riser staircases of all kinds (what’s the difference between open riser stairs & mono stringers?).
 As designers emphasize open-concept stairs, thick stair treads continue to rise in popularity.
 Often associated with a contemporary look, an open tread staircase can work in a variety of settings and with many different materials.
 These types of stairs are used for both residential and commercial projects.

-Thick stair treads are custom-built to fit Viewrail mono stringers.
-Thick stair treads are available in the following thicknesses:
+Thick stair treads are custom-built to fit Viewrail mono stringer stairs.
+Thick stair treads are available between 2.5″ and 4″ of thickness.

 All treads are built to accommodate stair tread code.
 According to International Code requirements, stair treads cannot have a smaller depth than 10 inches.
 Depth is measured from the front of the nosing to the back of the tread — where the tread would meet the riser on a traditional staircase.
 Stair treads can also be recessed in order to hide the supporting tread bracket.